nczempin/ll/lamp-helper.md

 ## Monday<a name="Monday"/>

-Focus on *fluency*.

 ## Prepare

 ### Obtain
 #### Elicit the text
 "The text" is roughly (but not necessarily literally translated; please convey the meaning of the following in a manner that is natural in your language)

-> Hello.
+1. Hello.
 [A greeting that can be used informally or formally when you greet a stranger for the first time)

-> I'm learning (name of language).
+2. I'm learning (name of language).

-> This is all I can say (for now).
+3. This is all I can say (for now).
 [My proficiency in (name of language) does not allow me to say anything else; I'm not good enough for anything else]

-> Good-bye. [this conversation is over and I will leave now, I am unable to communicate with you any further because I don't know how]
+4. Good-bye. [this conversation is over and I will leave now, I am unable to communicate with you any further because I don't know how]

 #### Record and Refine the Text initially